chiubaca/100-days-of-code/log.md

 ### Day 2: January 2, 2017
 **Today's Progress**: revisted my Jekyll Blog and played around with the Skeleton CSS framework some more.
 I may re-write my blog to use the skeleton framework as practice.

-**Thoughts:** Tomomorrow I know will be hard to find time to code, but I thinking of messing around with Flexbox next.
+**Thoughts:** Tomorrow I know will be hard to find time to code, but I thinking of messing around with Flexbox next.

 **Link to work:** <https://chiubaca.github.io/>
 <!---